-I love these sorts of thought experiments!
-They are the best.
-And putting them in comic form makes them even better!
+Ah, the old Trolley Problem.
+I love these sorts of moral thought experiments.
+And of course, putting them in philosophy comic form makes them even better!

 The onlooker shouldn’t interfere with the actions on-course.
 Who knows what future events he may have triggered by pushing that switch.

 Also, it is not necesarily true that one death is better than several.
 To put an example, in a war, losing a high rank officer is worst than several privates dead, since presumibly they do not have the same strategic mind that could lead whatever army to victory.
 It all depends (a lot) on every situation given.

 I’d like to give another case: your mother’s gonna be killed, but you can save her if you cut every tree in Brasil.
 What’s your choice?

 I don’t know, I kinda of think that he did the right thing.
 But on the other hand… Darwin might be pissed.

 Of course though, that guy did get mysteriousluy glued there where as the others were tied up.
 MAYBE the guy that got ran over tied them up!
 Yup, glad he died.